bsmth/content/files/en-us/games/tutorials/2d_breakout_game_pure_javascript/finishing_up/index.md

 ## Game over - for now!

 You've finished all the lessons - congratulations!
 By this point, you should now know the basics of canvas manipulation and the logic behind 2D games.
 Now it's a good time to learn some frameworks and continue game development.
-You can check out this series' counterpart, [2D breakout game using Phaser](/en-US/docs/Games/Tutorials/2D_breakout_game_Phaser) or the [Cyber Orb built in Phaser](/en-US/docs/Games/Tutorials/HTML5_Gamedev_Phaser_Device_Orientation) tutorial.
+You can check out the [Cyber Orb built in Phaser](/en-US/docs/Games/Tutorials/HTML5_Gamedev_Phaser_Device_Orientation) tutorial.
 You can also look through the [Games section on MDN](/en-US/docs/Games) for inspiration and more knowledge.

 You could also go back to [this tutorial series' index page](/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript).
 Have fun coding!